SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room9week7/plan.md

 Create a new page

 - Create a new directory with a name (founders)
+- Create a new directory with the name (sale) (folder in app)
 - Create a new file (page.jsx)
+- Import link from 'next/link'
 - Test new page is displayed